USACE sought to keep the project cost low while providing a much-improved space for its workforce.

 Negotiating Between Old and New

-Buildings 1107 and 1109 are located within an area identified as the Air Force Cambridge Research Laboratory (AFCRL) Historic District, which has been determined eligible for listing in the National Register of Historic Places.
-As an undertaking by the Federal Government, this project is subject to review by the Massachusetts State Historic Preservation Office (SHPO).
+As an undertaking by the Federal Government, the project was subject to review by the Massachusetts State Historic Preservation Office (SHPO).
 The Massachusetts Historical Commission (MHC)—acting as the Massachusetts SHPO—and Hanscom AFB have an existing Programmatic Agreement for expedited review of projects within the AFCRL Historic District.
-Per the Programmatic Agreement, the rehabilitation of buildings within the AFCRL Historic District (including Buildings 1107 and 1109) must adhere to the Secretary of the Interior’s Standards for the Treatment of Historic Properties and Guidelines for the Rehabilitation of Historic Buildings and the Department of Defense (DoD) Design Guidelines for Defense Historic Buildings and Districts.
+Per this agreement, the rehabilitation of buildings within the AFCRL Historic District (including Buildings 1107 and 1109) must adhere to the Secretary of the Interior’s Standards for the Treatment of Historic Properties and Guidelines for the Rehabilitation of Historic Buildings and the Department of Defense (DoD) Design Guidelines for Defense Historic Buildings and Districts.

 To assist in compliance with these requirements, SMMA solicited professional review and consultancy from Epsilon Associates’ Historic Preservation staff.
 Upon review of an interim design submission, it was determined that SMMA’s first conceptual design of the building addition and renovations had an “adverse impact” to the goals of the Programmatic Agreement.
 At the same time, it was understood that no matter what solution was proposed, there would be an adverse impact.
 As such, the goal became to limit the impact as much as possible.